gcharest/oss-presentations/3-pillars/pillars.md

 For the purpose of the Government of Canada, we consider the Open Source Initiative's [definition](https://opensource.org/docs/definition.php) the current standard.

+Note:

+Digital Standards

+* Iterate and improve frequently
+* Work in the open by default
+* Use open standards and solutions
+* Address security and privacy risks
+* Empower staff to deliver better services
+* Collaborate widely

 ------

 ## Basic Rights